 Day 4: Montreuil-sur-Mer to Le Touquet-Paris-Plage

 Montreuil itself is a sizable town.
 Once one of the major medieval ports of France, it lost all purpose when the river Canche silted up in the 15th century, leaving the town to remain in a time warp, ignored by the rest of the country.
-Today it's a quiet, pretty place with historic ramparts and a citadel that played a part in World War I, good shops and restaurants and a fabulous view over the river.
+Today it's a quiet, pretty place with historic ramparts, a citadel that played a part in World War I, good shops and restaurants, and a fabulous view over the river.

 Spend the morning here then drive the short distance to Étaples, a working fishing port with an intriguing attraction about the local fishing industry, the Maréis La Corderie.